Radiography - Associate in Science Degree

 The intent of a Radiography Program Information Session is to educate prospective

 students and any interested members of the general public about the radiography program,

 a career in radiologic technology, and meet the instructors of the program.
 Any student

 interested in learning more about the program and career are encouraged to attend.

 To register for the Information Session, email the Radiography Program at email@example.com.
 Subject line should state "Registration."
 Please choose a 1st and 2nd choice, state name and phone number in the email.
 If you would like to cancel a session or reschedule a session, please state "Cancel" or "Reschedule" on your email subject line

-Students planning to apply to the program January 2015 should make arrangements to attend this November session.
+Students planning to apply to the program in January 2015, for the class that starts May 2015, should make arrangements to attend this session.

 Registration is on a first come, first serve basis.
 Sessions are 1.5 hours.
 Class size is limited to 35 seats.